Immigration Law

 Dear Professor [Last Name],

 I hope you’re doing well.
-I’m applying for permanent residence in the U.S. under the National Interest Waiver category.
+I am seeking permanent residence in the U.S. under the National Interest Waiver category.
 The process requires recommendation letters from respected figures in my field, and I thought of you, given your guidance during my [PhD, postdoc, research project].

 If you’re willing, a letter describing my research in [area], and its contribution to [field/national benefit], would be invaluable.
 I’d be happy to share a sample draft, publications, or other materials to make the process easy for you.